Trying to figure out what you can’t eat as a vegan can send you into a mind-spin.

 for us vegans.
 Disease is rife in hives, and the insects are forced into unnatural behaviours while we steal their produce.
 Simply put, these items come from exploitation.

 - Gelatine.
 Made by boiling the bones and hides of animals… lovely.
 This crafty ingredient sneaks into a number of things, such as sweets and jelly.
 You can often tell if it’s non-vegan as the ingredients list will state pork or beef gelatine.
-The goods news is that you can find vegan gelatine, made from agar agar or carrageenan.
-It should be stated on the pack which one it is.
+The good news is that you can find vegan gelatine, made from agar agar or carrageenan.
+It should be stated on the pack which one it is – or the product may just have the vegan label anyway.

 - Lard and animal fats.
 As these are products are directly from animals, they’re off the list for vegans.
 Look for items with healthy oils instead.